 BUT DON’T CHOOSE THE Plain/Numeric OPTION.
-OTHERWISE, YOUR SEO WILL BE COMPLETELY DESTROYED AFTER MAKING THE SHIFT.
+OTHERWISE, YOUR SEO WILL BE HIGHLY AFFECTED AFTER MAKING THE SHIFT.

-Although this is supposed to be automatically handled by the Blogger to WordPress importer plugin, sometimes the plugin might do something faulty and so it’s the best to manually double-check each and every URL, whether or not the “main part” is identical or not.
+Although this is supposed to be automatically handled by the Blogger to WordPress importer plugin, sometimes it might do something faulty and it’s best to manually double-check each and every URL, whether or not the “main part” is identical.

 So basically, if the Blogger URL of the article was: https://www.example.com/2020/04/sample-article.html/,

 then the WordPress URL of that article should be https://www.example.com/sample-article/ if you had chosen Post name as the permalink structure.
-Please verify this for all the articles and if you find the “main part” of some of the articles to be different, make sure you correct the WordPress version of those articles and make them similar to the Blogger URL.
+Please verify this for all the articles, and if you find the “main part” of some of the articles to be different, make sure you correct the WordPress version of those articles and make them similar to the Blogger URLs.

-NOTE: YOU DO NOT NEED TO ADD THE DATES AND .HTML.
-OUR MAGICAL REDIRECTION PLUGIN WILL HANDLE IT.
+NOTE: YOU DO NOT NEED TO ADD THE DATES IN BETWEEN AND THE .html POSTFIX.
+THE MAGICAL REDIRECTION PLUGIN WILL HANDLE IT.

 To change the URLs’ main part and make it similar to Blogger URL, simply open the post which has the non-matching URL, click on the title of the post and select Edit Permalink and change it to match exactly with the “main part” of the URL as it was on Blogger.

-After verifying and fixing all the permalinks that the importer plugin might have missed out, now it’s time to handle two more issues:
+After verifying and fixing all the permalinks that the importer plugin might have missed, now it’s time to handle two more issues:

 Issue #1: Blogger URLs contain the date and .html appended.
 We need to make sure that these two substrings get trimmed out of the URL through proper redirection so that neither Google nor any of our readers have to face any 404 error.

-But no worries, there’s a single plugin which will handle both these problems and make your WordPress site 404 error proof!
+But no worries, there’s a single plugin that will handle both these problems and make your WordPress site 404 error proof!